"You won't make any money as an artist."

 Offer Valuable Rewards

 Freelance Digital Artist Didi Esmeralda offers tutorials and commissions for her patrons depending on the reward tier they select.
-She reminds us why it's important to keep in communication with your fans for support:
+She reminds us why it's important to have Patreon reward ideas for artists and to keep in communication with your fans for support:

 "Each artist must divulge their own work on social networks to be appreciated by followers and fans, and then communicate to their followers that they can support the work in patreon, and get exclusive content that can be found there."